History of the Jews in France: Carolingian period

 The presence of Jews in France under Charlemagne is documented, with their position being regulated by law.
-Exchanges with the Orient strongly declined with the presence of Saracens in the Mediterranean sea.
+Exchanges with the Orient strongly declined with the presence of Arabs in the Mediterranean sea.
 Trading and importing of oriental products such as gold, silk, black pepper or papyrus almost disappeared under the Carolingians.
 The Radhanite Jewish traders were nearly the only group to maintain trade between the Occident and the Orient.

 Charlemagne fixed a formula for the Jewish oath to the state.
 He allowed Jews to enter into lawsuits with Christians.
 They were not allowed to require Christians to work on Sundays.
 Jews were not allowed to trade in currency, wine, or grain.
 Legally, Jews belonged to the emperor and could be tried only by him.
 But the numerous provincial councils which met during Charlemagne's reign were not concerned with the Jewish communities.

 Louis the Pious (ruled 814–840), faithful to the principles of his father Charlemagne, granted strict protection to Jews, whom he respected as merchants.
 Like his father, Louis believed that 'the Jewish question' could be solved with the gradual conversion of Jews; according to medievalist scholar J. M. Wallace-Hadrill, some people believed this tolerance threatened the Christian unity of the Empire, which led to the strengthening of the Bishops at the expense of the Emperor.
 Saint Agobard of Lyon (779–841) had many run-ins with the Jews of France.
 He wrote about how rich and powerful they were becoming.
 Scholars such as Jeremy Cohen suggest that Saint Agobard's belief in Jewish power contributed to his involvement in violent revolutions attempting to dethrone Louis the Pious in the early 830s.
 Lothar and Agobard's entreaties to Pope Gregory IV gained them papal support for the overthrow of Emperor Louis.
 Upon Louis the Pious' return to power in 834, he deposed Saint Agobard from his see, to the consternation of Rome.
 There were unsubstantiated rumors in this period that Louis' second wife Judith was a converted Jew, as she would not accept the ordinatio for their first child.

 Jews were engaged in export trade, particularly traveling to Palestine under Charlemagne.
 When the Normans disembarked on the coast of Narbonnese Gaul, they were taken for Jewish merchants.
 One authority said the Jewish traders boasted about buying whatever they pleased from bishops and abbots.
 Isaac the Jew, who was sent by Charlemagne in 797 with two ambassadors to Harun al-Rashid, the fifth Abbasid Caliph, was probably one of these merchants.
 He was said to have asked the Baghdad caliph for a rabbi to instruct the Jews whom he had allowed to settle at Narbonne (see History of the Jews in Babylonia).